For International Students: Formalities

 - expiry date of your visa/residence permit

 No appointment can be made without prior arrangement!
 Appointments must be made at least 8 weeks in advance.
 Therefore, please be sure to ask for an appointment in time.
-Please contact the Aliens Registration Office again by e-mail only one week before your residence permit expires and attach your first appointment request.
-For the appointment with the Aliens Registration Office, the following must be brought along:
+Please contact the Immigration Office again by e-mail only one week before your residence permit expires and attach your first appointment request.

 The electronic residence permit is issued within 3 up to 6 weeks.
 It is not necessary to hand in one’s passport during the application process for the electronic residence permit.
 Consequently, students are granted full freedom to travel within the Schengen area during the waiting period of approximately three weeks.
 The fee for the initial electronic residence permit is € 100; the renewal costs € 93.